 Friday, 20 Jul 2012

-University Teaching in Focus: A learning-centred approach, co-edited by the University of Western Australia’s Professor Lynne Hunt and Professor Denise Chalmers, will be launched at the conference of the International Consortium for Educational Development (ICED) in Thailand next week.
+University Teaching in Focus: A learning-centred approach, co-edited by the University of Western Australia’s Professor Lynne Hunt and Professor Denise Chalmers, was launched at the conference of the International Consortium for Educational Development (ICED) in Thailand in July.

-“University students need well qualified teachers who challenge them to think and understand differently,” said Professor Hunt, speaking ahead of the launch.
+'University students need well qualified teachers who challenge them to think and understand differently,' said Professor Hunt.

 The student population is expanding and becoming more diverse, and academic standards for entry into university courses are changing as a result of the Australian Government’s university attainment targets and the removal of caps on student placements.
 The additional teaching workload may be taken up by new academics and sessional staff, many of whom have had no teaching training.